 $100 Invested In This Stock 10 Years Ago, Would Be Worth This Much

-Live Ventures (NASDAQ:LIVE) has outperformed the market over the past 10 years by 4.31% on an annualized basis.
+Edwards Lifesciences (NYSE:EW) has outperformed the market over the past 10 years by 12.27% on an annualized basis.

-Buying $100 In LIVE: 10 years ago, an investor could have purchased 16.18 shares of Live Ventures at the time with $100.
-This investment in LIVE would have produced an average annual return of 18.26%.
-Currently, Live Ventures has a market capitalization of $45.89 million.
+Buying $100 In EW: 10 years ago, an investor could have purchased 8.30 shares of Edwards Lifesciences at the time with $100.
+This investment in EW would have produced an average annual return of 25.73%.
+Currently, Edwards Lifesciences has a market capitalization of $74.25 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.